 ✅ Example: Pain from thermal dehorning with a hot iron should not be grouped with pain from chemical dehorning, even though both are procedures applied to the same area of the animal’s body.
 The mechanism of tissue damage, progression of healing, and likelihood of chronic pain can differ significantly between these techniques.
 Defining these experiences separately is also essential for evaluating and comparing their welfare consequences .

-Symptoms such as coughing, lethargy, or poor feather condition may result from a wide range of biological outcomes and should not be used as the basis for defining affective experiences.
+Symptoms such as coughing, lethargy, or poor feather condition may result from a wide range of Biological Consequences and should not be used as the basis for defining affective experiences.
 A clear diagnosis, including an understanding of cause, location, and mechanism, is needed.

 ❌ Less Appropriate: Grouping all cases involving coughing as “Pain from coughing.”